The Low-down on Medicare in Australia

 It’s a pretty straightforward process.
 There are detailed instructions on how to enrol in Medicare on the Services Australia website.

 Once your application is approved at the Medicare service centre, you should be given a Medicare number and access to a digital card, which you can start using straight away.
-But it might take up to a month for your little green card to arrive in the mail.8Services Australia – Get your own Medicare card and number
+But it might take up to a month for your little green card to arrive in the mail.

 What age can I get my own Medicare card?

-If you’ve been on your parents’ Medicare card, once you are over the age of 15 you can apply to have your own card.9Services Australia – Enrolling in Medicare, Enrolling when you’re on your parent’s Medicare card
+If you’ve been on your parents’ Medicare card, once you are over the age of 15 you can apply to have your own card.

 How long can I stay on my parents Medicare card?

 There is no limit to how long you can stay on your parents Medicare card, so really it’s up to you whether you’d prefer to get your own card or stay on theirs.
-If you want to stay on your parent’s card, you can get your own copy of your family’s Medicare card.10Services Australia – What happens when I turn 15?
+If you want to stay on your parent’s card, you can get your own copy of your family’s Medicare card.

 What is bulk billing and how does it work?

-As we mentioned earlier, Australian taxpayers contribute a portion of their income tax towards funding Medicare, and bulk billing allows you to access these medical services from health professionals without paying any out of pocket costs.11Health Direct – Bulk billing for medical services Essentially, the Medicare scheme picks up the tab for you.
+As we mentioned earlier, Australian taxpayers contribute a portion of their income tax towards funding Medicare, and bulk billing allows you to access these medical services from health professionals without paying any out of pocket costs.
+Essentially, the Medicare scheme picks up the tab for you.

-The Australian Government Department of Health and Aged Care then pays a benefit towards consultations or health services listed on the Medicare Benefits Schedule.
-The amount they pay for these consultations, also known as medical services, is listed in a behemoth set of documents called the Medicare Benefits Schedule (MBS).
-You might want to make yourself a cuppa before trying to wrap your head around the MBS….
+The Australian Government Department of Health and Aged Care then pays a benefit towards consultations or health services listed on the Medicare Benefits Schedule (MBS).
+The amount they pay for these consultations, also known as medical services, is listed on the MBS Online.
+You might want to make yourself a cuppa before trying to wrap your head around the MBS.

-Typically, Medicare pays for 85 percent of the schedule fee for any listed procedure, 75 percent for private patients, and 100 percent for GPs.13Australian Government Department of Health and Aged Care – Medicare Benefits Schedule – Note GN.10.26
+Typically, Medicare pays for 85 percent of the schedule fee for any listed procedure, 75 percent for private patients, and 100 percent for GPs.

 What does Medicare cover?